 HOW TO GET THE MOST OUT OF YOUR CONTENT

-When the economy takes a tumble, many businesses instinctually cut back on their marketing and advertising budgets even though, historically, that’s proven to be a mistake.
+When the economy takes a tumble, many businesses instinctively cut back on their marketing and advertising budgets even though, historically, that’s proven a mistake.
 (Marketing Week)

-Unfortunately, we don’t always get to control whether our budgets are cut, sometimes we just need to find the best way to make those cuts work for the business.
+Unfortunately, we don’t always get to control whether budgets get cut, sometimes we just need to find the best way to make those cuts work for the business.
 What do we do then?

 Coschedule has coined this “10x content”, which refers to “creating content that’s ten times better than anything that already exists.”
 (Coschedule)

 But let’s just say we heed the advice above and put our content under the microscope for a moment.
 Is it possible to shift our thinking about how we create and manage content and, in doing so, “nimbly adjust” for shifting budgets and the changing needs of our customers?

 This white paper provides context around the value of content marketing during a downturn and discusses tactics that can help you get the most out of your content, even if your marketing budget takes an unexpected hit.

 The Three Stages of Content Marketing During Down Times

 During Stage 1, your content marketing will by necessity focus on an immediate response to the downturn.
 At this point, many businesses hit ‘pause’ to assess content they already have to ensure it is still appropriate and useful (you know, back before things went south).